 To improve upper eyelid retraction, surgical loosening of the upper eyelid retractor muscles (levator muscle and Mueller’s muscle) and release of scar tissue in the muscles is performed to allow the upper eyelids to come down to a more normal level.
 This surgery is typically done with local injections and minimal IV sedation in order to permit patient cooperation during the surgery.
 Patients are placed in a sitting upright position at the end of surgery to ensure adequate surgical correction.
 Adjustments made during surgery diminish the risk of asymmetry following surgery.
 Despite meticulous attention to eyelid height during surgery, the eyelids may heal differently resulting in eyelid asymmetry.

-Frequently, the asymmetry is not bothersome and further surgery can be avoided.
+Frequently, the asymmetry is not bothersome, and further surgery can be avoided.
 In up to 10-15% of patients, additional “touch-up” procedures may be needed to correct significant asymmetries.
-Significant upper eyelid retraction repair is typically considered medically necessary, and is usually covered by most insurance carriers.
+Significant upper eyelid retraction repair is typically considered medically necessary and is usually covered by most insurance carriers.
 Mild cases of eyelid retraction may be considered cosmetic.
 At the time of upper eyelid retraction repair, patients may elect to have excessive fatty tissue and redundant skin folds excised.
-Upper eyelid blepharoplasty is frequently considered cosmetic, and is not typically covered by most insurance carriers.
+Upper eyelid blepharoplasty is frequently considered cosmetic and is not typically covered by most insurance carriers.

 Lower Eyelid Surgery